AnalystGian/QueryingDatabases_UsingSELECTStatements/README.md

 # QueryingDatabases_UsingSELECTStatements

-Below are the key objectives of this project:
+## Below are the key objectives of this project:

 -Retrieve data from tables of a database using SQL SELECT statement.
 -Use different SQL operators together with the WHERE clause to set conditions on tables of a database for database manipulation,

-By the end of this project, you will be able to use SQL SELECT statement to query a database for database insights.

-**Project Structure**
-Below is the summary of the tasks performed in this project:
+## Below is the summary of the tasks performed in this project:

 Task 1: SELECT - FROM